AvrahamKahan123/headlinesAnalyzer/README.md

 # headlinesAnalyzer
-Incomplete.
+Currently incomplete (~75% done).
 News and Twitter analyzer using python Natural Language Processing Modules and ElasticSearch.
 Attempts to create over time a tracker for topics, how many articles there are about that topic, and how people are tweeting about that topic
 # explanation
 Flow chart for program can be found by clicking by viewing flow_chart.pdf See overview.txt for full explanation of program structure module by module and explanation of design decisions